 The Summer School will explore how access to larger datasets and more powerful analysis techniques have changed the way that we do work.
 The focus will be on risk analysis; however, the knowledge gained is applicable across all facets of our work.

 Attendees will be able to discuss relevant applications of these concepts as well as gain ideas for improvement initiatives they can implement as part of their TEAP requirements.

-In keeping with social distancing guidelines and COVID-19 safety checklists, the Summer School will be held completely virtually via online webinars (details to be announced).
-There is no registration fee for TEAP registrars.
+In keeping with social distancing guidelines and COVID-19 safety checklists, the Summer School will be held completely virtually via online webinars (details will be available after registration).

 - Introduction to the importance of data analysis and data visualization

 - Data Analysis and Machine Learning - introduction to the new techniques used to analyse data sets